 Tucker Carlson, a US TV personality who was reportedly fired from Fox News for not telling the truth, says we should “hone our Spidey senses.”

 “The truth “hums” inside of us like a tuning fork.
 The only reason we don’t act on it is because we have been talked out of it by professional liars.
-Tucker states, “We doubt our own gut instincts!
-He suggests that we all need to “hone our Spidey senses”.
+Tucker states, ’We doubt our own gut instincts!
+He suggests that we all need to “hone our Spidey senses.’
 He cautions us to remember that misinformation should immediately be labeled as a deliberate lie.”

 Truth should be available to everyone.
 Lies hurt and bewilder us.
-Everyone one of us can likely remember a time when a lie cut deeply; sometimes irreversibly.
+Every one of us can likely remember a time when a lie cut deeply; sometimes irreversibly.
 The computer application that I created and tested extensively will not likely reveal something you don’t already know or at least, suspect.
 It will simply provide confirmation!

-Below is a vocal print of Desmond Tutu using the nanoVoice software which shows his general perspective?
-A computer printout reveals that he is “Future oriented with lots of feeling of compassion and concern for how we treat each other”.
+Below is a vocal print of Desmond Tutu using the nanoVoice software which shows his general perspective.
+A computer printout reveals that he is “Future oriented with lots of feeling of compassion and concern for how we treat each other.”
 Nothing you didn’t know but it confirms, with a computer analysis, what people perceived already.
 What a wonderful ability – to know and Truth and have it confirmed.

 “The TRUTH will set you free.” -John 8:32

-Compare Zohran Mamdani’s vocal print – he is currently running for mayor of New York City.
+Compare with Zohran Mamdani’s vocal print – he is currently running for mayor of New York City.
 His words don’t necessarily match what people report they feel when they hear him speak.
 His words often create cognitive dissonance for the listener.
 His Vocal print shows a lack of foundation which isn’t likely identified openly by the listener but the computer program recognized and reported it.

 Which person would you be more likely to Trust as a leader?